 Financial instruments that potentially subject the Company to significant concentrations of credit risk consist primarily of cash and cash equivalents, short-term investments, accounts receivable, other receivables and amounts due from related parties.
-As of December 31, 2017 and 2018, the aggregate amount of cash and cash equivalents, restricted cash and short-term investments of RMB640,001 and RMB1,131,588 (US\$164,583), respectively, were held at major financial institutions located in the PRC, and US\$323,434 and US\$258,083 (RMB1,774,447), respectively, were deposited with major financial institutions located outside the PRC.
+As of December 31, 2018 and 2019, the aggregate amount of cash and cash equivalents, restricted cash and short-term investments of RMB1,131,588 and RMB1,171,075 (US\$168,214), respectively, were held at major financial institutions located in the PRC, and US\$ 258,083 and US\$222,638 (RMB1,549,958), respectively, were deposited with major financial institutions located outside the PRC.
 Management believes that these financial institutions are of high credit quality and continually monitors the credit worthiness of these financial institutions.
 Historically, deposits in Chinese banks are secure due to the state policy on protecting depositors' interests.
 However, China promulgated a new Bankruptcy Law in August 2006 that came into effect on June 1, 2007, which contains a separate article expressly stating that the State Council may promulgate implementation measures for the bankruptcy of Chinese banks based on the Bankruptcy Law.
 Under the new Bankruptcy Law, a Chinese bank may go into bankruptcy.
-In addition, since China's concession to the World Trade Organization, foreign banks have been gradually permitted to operate in China and have been significant competitors against Chinese banks in many aspects, especially since the opening of the Renminbi business to foreign banks in late 2006.
-Therefore, the risk of bankruptcy of those Chinese banks in which the Company has deposits has increased.
-In the event of bankruptcy of one of the banks which holds the Company's deposits, the Company is unlikely to claim its deposits back in full since the bank is unlikely to be classified as a secured creditor based on PRC laws.
+In addition, since China's concession to the World Trade Organization, foreign banks have been gradually permitted to operate in China and have been significant competitors against Chinese banks in many aspects, especially since the opening of the Renminibi business to foreign banks in late 2006.
+Therefore, the risk of bankruptcy of those Chinese banks in which the Company is unlikely to claim its deposits back in full since the bank is unlikely to be classified as a secured creditor based on PRC laws.